Who was Ananda?

 Shortly after the Buddha’s death, at which a sorrowful Ananda was present, Mahakasyapa called a council to recite the teachings and monastic rules and determine what must be preserved for future generations.
 Although Ananda’s power of recall was well known, he was not yet an arhat (Pali, arahant)—enlightened—and therefore was not invited to attend.
 The most popular account holds that the night before the council, he attained enlightenment as he lay down to sleep.

 At the council Ananda is said to have repeated 15,000 stanzas of what are now called the sutras without omitting a single syllable.
 But while he was praised for his accurate memory of the teachings, Ananda was not among the foremost monks in his understanding of them.
 Still, because of his role in preserving the teachings, he was named Treasurer or Guardian of the Dharma.

 Another of Ananda’s major achievements was helping convince the Buddha to ordain women.
 The first was Mahaprajapati Gautami, the Buddha’s aunt and stepmother.
 Ananda gave teachings to the fledgling order of nuns, as well as several teachings to the sangha at large.

-Ananda is one of the best-loved figures in Buddhism, not for his wit but for his faithful service to the Buddha, his advocacy on behalf of women, and the debt all Buddhists owe to his amazing memory.
+Ananda is one of the best-loved figures in Buddhism, not for his wit or wisdom but for his faithful service to the Buddha, his advocacy on behalf of women, and the debt all Buddhists owe to his amazing memory.

 Tricycle is more than a magazine